Scheme Interpreter

 • If the number of argument values does not match with the number of formal parameters, raise a SchemeError.

 • Bind each formal parameter to its corresponding value in the newly created frame.
 The first symbol in formals should be bound to the first value in vals, and so on.
-Remember that formals and vals are Pairs.
+Remember that formals and vals are Links.

 • Return the new frame.